What is the best wall system for a home?

 Building codes and a general trend towards smarter building practices has seen some serious leaps forward in the quality offered by pre-fab manufacturers, including high R-value walls and breaking thermal bridging.

-If you are considering this route, there are pre-fab walls that meet LEED standards, and even turn-key prefab homes that have successfully achieved LEED Platinum certification.
+There are pre-fab walls that meet LEED standards, and even turn-key prefab homes that have successfully achieved LEED Platinum certification.
 Pre-fab walls can seriously speed up the building process, and reduce waste as well.
 Simply find a quality manufacturer, and if you send them your plans, they send you completed wall sections including all your window and door openings.

 ICF - Insulated Concrete Forms: